MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex3_service_based_retention.md

 11. In the left navigation pane, select **Documents** and review if the file has been restored.

-You have successfully recovered a document from a SharePoint Site.
+You have successfully recovered a deleted document from a SharePoint Site.

 # Proceed to Exercise 4